 Nordens Arks conservations projects

-An increasingly important part of Nordens Ark’s work is our involvement in-situ, working directly in the habitat of the species.
+An increasingly important part of Nordens Ark’s work is working directly in the habitat of the species.
 This work may include fauna protection, restoration of habitats, population monitoring, and development of new techniques and methods for population estimation.